What Do Colleges Look For in an Essay?

 - Humanizes you

-- Makes your application memorable and sets you apart from the crowd
+- Makes your application memorable and differentiates you from other applicants

 - Demonstrates your unique positive traits

 A well-chosen topic will allow you to accomplish all of those goals, and using the advice below to brainstorm will give you on a great start.

 Your application will probably be similar to many other students’ applications.
 There will likely be many students from the same geographical area as you with comparable grades and test scores who have similar interests.
 Admissions officers will use your essay to see how you stand out from the crowd.

 The context that admissions officers are looking for could be anything about you that differentiates you from other students.
 It could include your ethnic or socioeconomic background, your values, your passions, or anything else that sets you apart from your peers.
 International students may want to write about why they want to study in the US.

 Of course, it’s important to show your best qualities in the essay.
 Admissions officers want students who can demonstrate specific positive character traits.